 Virtual reality (VR) can be a really entertaining and unique experience.
 Although it may be fun, it can come with health risks.
 Some of these risks include physical and emotional side effects, such as a sudden jump or scare in a game that causes a user to jump in real life and fall or make contact with an object.
 Some other potential risks users face when using a virtual reality headset can be skin irritation due to the foam of the headset, or eye strains from the user’s eyes being in front of the lens.
 Heat emitted by lenses could also potentially damage a user’s eyes.

-To address the safety issues of this technology, UL Standards & Engagement has organized a standards technical panel (STP) to develop a new proposed Standard, UL 8400, the Standard for Safety for Virtual Reality, Augmented Reality and Mixed Reality Technology Equipment.
+To address the safety issues of this technology, UL Standards & Engagement organized a technical committee (TC) to develop a new Standard, UL 8400, the Standard for Safety for Virtual Reality, Augmented Reality and Mixed Reality Technology Equipment.
 The Standard aims to help reduce the effects of hazards such as skin sensitization, heat exposure to the eye, motion sickness, nausea/vomiting, and neurological effects on the visual systems.

 What We’re Doing

 The Standard includes requirements to help in preventing the VR headset from damaging a user’s face or eyes.
 It proposes methods for tests to see if the brightness will burn a user’s retinas, or if the foam part of the headset will cause allergic reactions or itching.